CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: Introduction

 \section{Introduction}

-A variety of complex systems in the computer, information, biological, and social sciences can be represented as a network, which consists of a set of objects (nodes) and relationships (edges) between the nodes.
+A variety of complex systems in the computer, information, biological, and social sciences can be represented as a network, which consists of a set of objects (nodes) and relationships (edges) between the objects.
 In many application settings, we observe edges in the form of distinct events occurring between nodes over time.
 For example, in on-line social networks, users interact with each other through events that occur at specific time instances such as liking, mentioning, or sharing another user's content.
 Such interactions form \emph{timestamped relational events}, where each event is a triplet $(i,j,t)$ denoting events from node $i$ (sender) to node $j$ (receiver) at timestamp $t$.
 The observation of these triplets defines a dynamic network that continuously evolves over time.

-Relational event data are usually modeled by combining a point process model for the event times with a network model for the sender and receiver \citep{DuBois2010,Blundell2012,Dubois2013,xin2015continuous,matias2015semiparametric,yang2017decoupling, miscouridou2018modelling,junuthula2017block}.
+Timestamped relational event data are usually modeled by combining a point process model for the event times with a network model for the sender and receiver \citep{DuBois2010,Blundell2012,Dubois2013,xin2015continuous,matias2015semiparametric,yang2017decoupling, miscouridou2018modelling,corneli2018multiple,junuthula2017block}.
 We refer to such models as \emph{continuous-time network models} because they provide probabilities of observing events between two nodes during arbitrarily short time intervals.
 For model-based exploratory analysis and prediction of future events with relational event data, continuous-time network models are often superior to their discrete-time counterparts \citep{xing10,Yang2011,Xu2014a,Xu2015,Matias2016}, which first aggregate events over time windows to form discrete-time network ``snapshots'' and thus lose granularity in modeling temporal dynamics.
-However, theoretical analysis of estimators is significantly more advanced for discrete-time network models \citep{han2015consistent,ghasemian2016detectability,bhattacharyya2018spectral,pensky2019spectral}.